 I hate being disappointed by sneaky marketing ploys; Oakley saying that there was much to be revealed in Binge was not a sneaky marketing ploy, but simply the truth.

-I hope one day, we live in a world in which no one feels the need to sexually self-identify.
+I hope that one day we live in a world in which no one feels the need to sexually self-identify.

-If you didn’t feel absolutely devastated when Oakley was left holding two glasses of water, in his underwear, in his dorm room, then this book was likely not for you.
-This was the singular scene in Binge that made me ache unexpectedly.
+If you didn’t feel absolutely devastated when Oakley was left holding two glasses of water, in his underwear in his dorm room, then this book was not for you.
+This was the scene in Binge that made me ache unexpectedly.

 I’m shocked by how open and honest Oakley has been in this book.
 His eating disorder, sexual escapades, and moments of self-centeredness are completely on display, and not in a callous way.